AndoniZozaya/gtgwebsite/docs/index.md

 ## Speakers:

 Every talk at the conference will be contributed.
-To submit your proposal, please fill out the [form](https://docs.google.com/forms/d/1bbzCgnYoBJxO5xGWEOn8nsK0EqO9ZnFKHoC_1kCQZEU/edit) with your title and abstract.
+To submit your proposal, please fill out the [form](https://docs.google.com/forms/d/1bbzCgnYoBJxO5xGWEOn8nsK0EqO9ZnFKHoC_1kCQZEU/edit) with your title and summary.

 **The deadline for submitting contributed talk proposals is November 3rd.**